city

 This principle remains true even though a former finance manager for Company A, now working in the marketing department of Competitor B, would likely have the opportunity to divulge Company A’s confidential financial information to Competitor B’s finance department.
 This possibility probably would not be enough to preserve the enforceability of a non-compete agreement that forbade a finance manager from working in marketing.

-We’re Waiting to Hear From You
+We’re Waiting to Hear from You

 Our business lawyers are highly experienced with Colorado non-compete law.
 At Sequoia Legal, we stand ready to help you draft an enforceable non-compete agreement and fully protect your trade secrets.
 Act decisively to protect your company’s vital interests!
 Simply call (303) 476-2851 or contact us online to schedule a free consultation.